-Agile Therapeutics, Inc. (the Company) was incorporated in Delaware on December 22, 1997.
-The Company is engaged in research and development of transdermal patch technology for use in contraception.
-The Company is activities since inception have consisted principally of raising capital and performing research and development.
+Agile Therapeutics, Inc. (Agile or the Company) was incorporated in Delaware on December 22, 1997.
+Agile is a women s health specialty pharmaceutical company focused on the research, development and commercialization of new prescription contraceptive products.
+The Company s activities since inception have consisted principally of raising capital and performing research and development.
 The Company is headquartered in Princeton, New Jersey.

 The Company is devoting substantially all of its efforts toward research and development of its transdermal patch for use in contraception, and raising capital.
 The Company has not generated product revenue to date and is subject to a number of risks similar to those of other early stage companies, including dependence on key individuals, the difficulties inherent in the development of commercially usable products, the potential need to obtain additional capital necessary to fund the development of its products, and competition from larger companies.
 The Company has incurred losses each year since inception.
-As of March 31, 2016, the Company had an accumulated deficit of approximately \$172.0 million.
+As of September 30, 2016, the Company had an accumulated deficit of approximately \$188.3 million.